coostdocs/codoc/content/en/co/flag.md

 ### Specify the config file when the program starts

-- `config` is a flag defined internally in co/flag, which is the path of the config file.
+- `config` is a flag defined internally in coost, which is the path of the config file.
 It has an alias `conf`.
 - You can use `-config` to specify the config file in command line.
-- Another way, you can modify the value of `FLG_config` to specify the config file, before calling `flag::init()`.
+- Another way, you can modify the value of `FLG_config` to specify the config file, before calling `flag::parse()`.

 ```bash
 ./xx -config xx.conf